jruels/tf-gcp/labs/tf-more-variables/index.md

 Our variable block has three optional arguments.

-- Description: A short description to document the variable's purpose
+- Description: A short description to document the variables purpose
 - Type: The type of data contained in the variable.
 - Default: The default value of the variable.